CERN/TIGRE/README.md

 If you use TIGRE in any publications, please reference the following paper:

+**TIGRE: A MATLAB-GPU toolbox for CBCT image reconstruction** *Ander Biguri, Manjit Dosanjh, Steven Hancock, and Manuchehr Soleimani* *To be published*, 2016

 Also, if you use any algorithm, you should reference the corresponding creator of the algorithms.
 If you dont know the article, use `citeme('NameOfFunction')`